anup-moitra/foundational-linux-training/01-understanding-linux-concepts/07-who-uses-linux.md

 - Teach core concepts in computer science, networking, and cybersecurity
 - Enable research projects that need control and customization
-- Offer free and open-source software to reduce infrastructure costs
+- Offer free and open-source software, helping reduce licensing costs for academic institutions

 Commonly used distributions in education include **Ubuntu**, **Debian**, and **Fedora**.